phaserjs/phaser/README.md

 * Physics.Arcade.sort has a new property 'sortDirection'.
 If not specified it will use World.sortDirection.
 If the Group given as the first parameter has its `physicsSortDirection` property set that will override any other setting.
 * Physics.Arcade.sort now calls one of four functions: sortLeftRight, sortRightLeft, sortTopBottom and sortBottomTop.
 Each of which takes 2 Sprites as arguments.
 * Physics.Arcade.sort now doesn't bail out if the Group contains a mixture of physics and non-physics enabled objects, as the Group hash is now only ever populated with physics enabled objects.
 Also the sort comparison functions no longer return -1 if the bodies are invalid, but zero instead (#1721)
-* Group would automatically add a child into the _hash array as soon as the child was created (or moved into the Group).
+* Phaser.Group would automatically add a child into the _hash array as soon as the child was created (or moved into the Group).
 This no longer happens.
-Instead the child is only added to Group.hash if it is enabled for Arcade Physics.
-However Group.addToHash and the hash array have been exposed in case you were taking advantage of the _hash even though it was a private array.
+Instead the child is only added to `Group.hash` if it is enabled for Arcade Physics.
+However `Group.addToHash` and the hash array have been exposed as public in case you were taking advantage of the _hash even though it was a previously marked as private.
 * Cache.getTexture has now been removed (it was deprecated several versions ago).
 Use Cache.getRenderTexture instead.
 * Removed duplicate methods from PIXI.Text such as wordWrap and updateText as Phaser overrides them, so it was wasting bytes.
 * Phaser.StateManager no longer calls `preRender` unless the State `create` method has finished.
 If the State doesn't have a `create` method then `preRender` runs immediately.